Chinese tech company Qihoo 360 latest to be taken private

-Qihoo 360 Technology Co QIHU.N said it agreed to be acquired by a group of investors in a deal valued at about $9.3 billion, joining a long list of U.S.-listed Chinese technology companies being taken private this year.
+Qihoo 360 Technology Co QIHU.N said it agreed to be acquired by a group of investors in a deal valued at about $9.3 billion (£6.2 billion), joining a long list of U.S.-listed Chinese technology companies being taken private this year.

 Executives at several Chinese companies have been betting on higher valuations back home, but the economy that accounts for much of their business has been slowing.